African swine fever - fact sheet

 African swine fever only affects members of the pig family.

 No. There is no evidence that the ASF virus can infect humans, and it is not considered a food safety risk.

 What are the clinical signs of ASF?

-The clinical signs of ASF range from mild to severe and may be very similar to those of classical swine fever.
+The clinical signs of ASF range from mild to severe and may appear suddenly or cause chronic illness.
+The disease looks very similar to classical swine fever.